 When Amen Clinics performed the first and largest study on active and retired NFL players, the results showed high levels of brain damage.
 This came at a time when the NFL was still maintaining that they didn’t know if playing football causes long-term brain damage.

-We put the players on our Amen Clinics program and demonstrated that 80 percent of them could improve in the areas of a blood flow, memory, and mood.
+We put the players on our program with The Amen Clinics Method and demonstrated that 80 percent of them could improve in the areas of a blood flow, memory, and mood.

-That study provided even more compelling evidence that you are NOT stuck with the brain you have and you can make it better on a brain-healthy program like the one used at Amen Clinics.
+That study provided even more compelling evidence that you are NOT stuck with the brain you have and you can make it better on a brain-healthy program.